onzfonz/comp227/src/content/3/en/part3a.md

 Notice that json-parser is taken into use before the `requestLogger` middleware, because otherwise `request.body` will not be initialized when the logger is executed!

-Middleware functions have to be taken into use before routes if we want them to be executed before the route event handlers are called.
+Middleware functions have to be taken into use before routes *if we want them to be executed before the route event handlers* are called.
-There are also situations where we want to define middleware functions after routes.
+There are also situations where we want to define middleware functions *after routes*.
 In practice, this means that we are defining middleware functions that are only called if no route handles the HTTP request.

 Let's add the following middleware after our routes.